akuhara/HypoTremorMCMC/docs/index.md

 ---

-This repository contains software written in modern fortran (F2008 style) for determining the source locations tremor signals without clear phase onsets.
-The details of the method is provided in a preprint
+Welcome to the HypoTremorMCMC repository!
+This software, written in modern Fortran (F2008 style), is designed to determine the source locations of tremor signals with uncertainty estimates.
+For a detailed explanation of the method, please refer to our preprint:
 [(Akuhara et al. 2023, EarthArXiv)](https://doi.org/10.31223/X59S9J).

-## __NOTE: This software is currently under development and the documentation may not be complete at this time.
-Any changes to the sorce code or documentation may occur without prior notification.__
+__Please note:__  This software is currently under development, and the documentation may not be complete at this time.
+Changes to the source code or documentation may occur without prior notification.

 ## Installation

-To install the software, you need to have a Fortran compiler, OpenMPI, and FFTW installed on your system.
+To install the software, ensure you have a Fortran compiler, OpenMPI, and FFTW installed on your system.
 To get started, clone the repository to your local machine by running:

 ```
 git clone https://github.com/akuhara/HypoTremorMCMC.git
 ```

-Then, compile the program by running the following command in the src directory of the repository:
+Next, compile the program by running the following command in the src directory of the repository:

 ```
-cd dir
+cd HypoTremorMCMC/src
 make
 ```

-It is important to note that you may need to edit the Makefile in accordance with your environment.
+Please note that you may need to edit the Makefile to match your environment.

 ## Usage

-To estimate tremor locations, follow these five steps:
+To estimate tremor locations, follow these six steps:

 1. __Envelope Conversion:__ Read continuous seismic records of two horizontal components from SAC format files and convert them into a smoothed envelope.